billyhelms24/google-homepage/README.md

-The goal of this project is to recreate the Google homepage, using what I've learned by teaching myself through The Odin Project.
+# Google Homepage

+An attempted recreation of the famous Google Search page, using only basic HTML/CSS.